Skatteetaten/aurora/docs/documentation/aurora-config.md

 globalFile: about-alternative.yaml
 ```

-In this scenario 'prod/App1.yaml' and 'test/App1.yaml' will inherit from 'about-alternative.yaml' at root level, replacing the default _global_ file.This makes it possible to have alternative global configurations for particular applications.
+In this scenario 'prod/App1.yaml' and 'test/App1.yaml' will inherit from 'about-alternative.yaml' at root level, replacing the default _global_ file.
+This makes it possible to have alternative global configurations for particular applications.

 _In prod/about.yaml_